Essential Bookkeeping Tips for Small Business Owners

 Start by recording all transactions promptly – the sooner it’s logged, the better your understanding will be.
 Make sure to reconcile your books regularly against bank statements to catch errors early on.

-• Prioritize invoices: Chase up late payments as soon as possible while paying bills just before due dates optimizes cash availability.
+Prioritise invoices–Chase up late payments as soon as possible while paying bills just before due dates optimises cash availability.
 Here are some tips.

 Leveraging Technology for Better Financial Health